Birth Defects Vs. Birth Injuries

 - Incorrect delivery of medications to the mother

 - Failure to follow delivery room procedures and rules

 Proving Negligence to Strengthen Your Birth Injury Claim

-In birth injury cases, a court will generally determine whether the obstetricians acted in compliance with the customary practices of his or her profession.
-Although application of this standard is not the sole determinant of the outcome of the lawsuit, it is extremely important in evaluating the reasonableness of the obstetrician’s actions.
+In birth injury cases, a court will generally determine whether the obstetricians acted in compliance with the customary practices of their profession.
+Although the application of this standard is not the sole determinant of the outcome of the birth injury lawsuit, it is extremely important in evaluating the reasonableness of the obstetrician’s actions.